berzerk0/GitPage/blogs/Trend-Analysis.md

 ### Actionable, Data-Supported Advice

-I did say the analogy was going to be overly dramatic, but I hope the implications are clear. __The best security systems can be defeated if those who use them don't take proper care.__ The average person doesn't need to spend too much time working directly with a cybersecurity team, but a little bit of effort can make a *huge* difference.
-Using the right password generation techniques can make it *astronomically* harder for passwords to be guessed via common methods.
+I did say the analogy was going to be overly dramatic, but I hope the implications are clear. __The best security systems can be defeated if you are careless.__ You don't have to become a certified cybersecurity expert, but a little bit of effort can make a *huge* difference here.
+Use the right password generation techniques and it will be *astronomically* harder for anyone to brute force your password.

  Armed with [DigiNinja's Pipal](https://github.com/digininja/pipal), I performed an analysis on the list of the Top 32 Million Most Common Passwords.
 This isn't the largest list in the repository, but it is sizable enough to encompass notable trends.
 Pipal provided valuable data to interpret and chart, These findings provide actionable, data-supported information that is useful to everyone, even if your passwords weren't on the list.

-Passwords included in this analysis appeared at least 10 times in the __Rev 1.2__ Files.
+Passwords included in this analysis appeared at least 10 times in the [Probable Wordlists](https://github.com/berzerk0/Probable-Wordlists) __Rev 1.2__ Files of the Probable-Worl

 ## Results